 For some children, difficulties in their emotional and social development can mean that they require additional provision in order for them to achieve.
 We offer support from the Pastoral Team which includes Mrs J Taylor, the school’s Pastoral Manager, Miss K Evans and Miss M Storer, the school's Pastoral Support Assistants.

-We are a Thrive School and two of our staff are Thrive Licensed Practitioners.
-The Thrive Approach is a whole school approach designed to help children feel safe, to help them understand and manage their emotions and to have a positive self-image.
+We are a Thrive School and four members of our staff are Thrive licensed practitioners.
+The Thrive approach is a whole school approach designed to help children feel safe, to help them understand and manage their emotions and to have a positive self-image.

 We set individual targets for children with special educational needs that are reviewed at least three times a year.
 Using evidence-based interventions helps the school monitor the effectiveness of the provision in securing progress.